6 Best Sewing Machine Under $150

 - Free Arm Mechanism: Supported

-- Weight: 79 pounds
+- Weight: 15.4 pounds (7 kg)

-- Control Mechanism: Mechanical machine with manual control
+- Control Mechanism: Mechanical with manual controls

 PROS: